rxcle/rxindi-support/readme.md

 Download Rxindi from the [Adobe Marketplace](https://exchange.adobe.com/creativecloud.details.103684.rxindi.html).

 ### Which versions of InDesign does it support
-Rxindi requires InDesign CC 2018 through CC 2023.
+Rxindi requires InDesign CC 2018 or newer.
 Both the MacOS and Windows versions are supported.

 ### Report bugs, request features
 If you find issues or have suggestions for improving Rxindi then [give your feedback](https://github.com/rxcle/rxindi/issues).